Nats favored over Cards to reach World Series

 The Nationals stunned the Los Angeles Dodgers with a late-inning rally in Wednesday's decisive Game 5 victory to advance to the NLCS against the St. Louis Cardinals.

-The Nationals opened as -120 favorites over the Cardinals in the NLCS at Caesars Sportsbook.
+At Caesars Sportsbook, the Nationals opened as -120 favorites over the Cardinals in the NLCS.

 Washington was considered a contender entering the season but got off to a disappointing start.
 The Nationals were 19-31 in late May and were listed as a 70-1 World Series long shot at that point at SugarHouse sportsbooks in New Jersey and Pennsylvania.
-They're 7-2 now at SugarHouse.
+They are 7-2 now at SugarHouse.

 Before the season, a bettor at DraftKings sportsbook placed three World Series bets on the Nationals, totaling just under $5,000, for a chance to win $102,476 if Washington wins it all.